G-RTOS/GeMRTOS/README.md

 The GRTOS multiprocessor system is implemented based on the Nios^®^ II processor of Intel Corporation.
-The system architecture is designed using the Platform Designer[^2] tool from Intel Corporation.
+The system architecture is designed using the Platform Designer tool from Intel Corporation.
 The GRTOS architecture is included in the GRTOS Multiprocessor compound IP that
 includes: Nios^®^ II processors, GRTOS controller, debugging monitor and interfaces, bridges and configuration memories.
 The GRTOS Multiprocessor